ehutt/dvc-resources/README.md

 A: When you call `dvc push`, DVC compares the contents of your local cache with those of your remote storage.
 It will only copy over data that has changed or is new.

+**Q: Is there a way to modify a dvc run stage file?
+For example, to change the command syntax, a dependency path, or to add an additional output?**

+A: Yes!
+Pipeline stages change, and that's okay.
+Instead of deleting and rerunning the `dvc run` command, you can manually modify the run stage file (.dvc file or dvc.yaml, depending on the DVC version).
+If adding an extra output, specify the `path` and leave the `md5` field blank.
+When you are finished modifying the stage, call `dvc commit` to save the changes (and to tell DVC that they were intentional).